LordRaydenMK/ehbtsl/deck/README.md

 - Accumulating errors
 - Failing fast

-Note: Learn about Validated and Either and how they help with accumulating errors and avoid the pyramid of doom.
+Note: Learn about Validated and Either from Arrow and what problems do they solve.

 ---